 Art as therapy

-or neurofeedback / biofeedback are not the complete answer to mental health disorders.
-But they can be a part of an effective non-pharmaceutical program that can help a person successful overcome a number of mental health disorders in a way that is possibly more effective than reliance on pharmaceuticals and with no side effects
+or neurofeedback/biofeedback are not the complete answers to mental health disorders.
+But they can be a part of an effective non-pharmaceutical program that can help a person successful overcome a number of mental health disorders in a way that is possibly more effective than reliance on pharmaceuticals—and with no side effects

-The conclusion is, neurofeedback / biofeedback can be an effective though costly tool for some children and adults in conjunction with other therapy methods
+The conclusion is,that neurofeedback and biofeedback can be effective though costly tools for some children and adults in conjunction with other therapy methods

 and lifestyle changes